Wieliczka

-Wieliczka (/pl/; Groß Salze; Magnum Sal) is a historic town in southern Poland, situated within the Kraków metropolitan area in Lesser Poland Voivodeship since 1999.
+Wieliczka (/pl/; Magnum Sal) is a historic town in southern Poland, situated within the Kraków metropolitan area in Lesser Poland Voivodeship since 1999.
 The town was initially founded in 1290 by Premislaus II of Poland.
 Nowadays, it is mostly known for the Wieliczka Salt Mine, declared a UNESCO World Heritage Site in 1978, and the historic old town core which was listed as one of National Polish Monuments in 1994.
 The population in 2023 was estimated at 27,845.

 Geographic location

 The city of Wieliczka lies in the south central part of Poland, within the Małopolska (Lesser Poland) province.
 The city is located 13 km to the southeast of Kraków and not far from the town of Niepołomice.
 The Wieliczka Salt Mine – one of the world's oldest operating salt mines, has been established on significant salt deposits which are also present in nearby Bochnia.

 The town lies in a valley between two ridges that stretch from west to east: south Wieliczka foothills, north Bogucice sands, including the Wieliczka-Gdów Upland.
 The south ridge is higher, while the northern ridge leads to national road 94.
 Near the town lies the A4 highway (E40 European route), which connects Kraków with Poland's south western and south eastern regions.
 Despite the small area, the city's relative altitude accounts for more than 137 –m–: the highest mountain reaches 361,8 metres above the sea, and the lowest point lies at an altitude of 224 metres above sea level.